Living room in Brisa Alacant apartment in Gran Alacant

 Signs of a legitimate offer

-• Tourist licence number visible in the listing
+• Tourist registration number visible in the listing (for stays up to 10 nights)

 • Many quality photos from different angles